Our Communities

 For more information, contact:

 “We could not have pulled off our recent projects without e-HAIL.
-Based on an initial conversation, e-HAIL’s program manager made the connection to colleagues in Engineering whose research interests were a good fit, and the collaboration has blossomed from there. e-HAIL’s grant writer has been part of all of our team meetings and his support has been absolutely amazing.
+Based on an initial conversation, e-HAIL’s program manager made the connection to colleagues in Engineering whose research interests were a good fit, and the collaboration has blossomed from there.
 Our progress so far has been really exciting!”

 Devin McCaslin, PhD